tgolsson/pants-backends/pants-plugins/oci/README.md

 * `oci_pull_image`
 * `oci_pull_images`
+* `oci_image_build`
-* `oci_build_image`
+* `oci_image_empty`

 There are also plans to support targets optimized for various languages.
+There's currently one special target for Python, which will preferentially set the entrypoint to Pex files, `oci_python_image`.

 ### `oci_pull_image`